-- 100 percent waiver/refund of tuition and fees if a student drops or resigns before regular classwork begins - 100 percent waiver/refund of tuition and technology fee if a student drops or resigns the first two calendar days of the term. - 90 percent waiver/refund of tuition and technology fee if a student drops or resigns the third through the fifth calendar day of the term. - 50 percent waiver/refund of tuition and technology fee if a student drops or resigns the sixth through the twenty-first calendar day of the term.
+- 90 percent waiver/refund of tuition and technology fee if a student drops or resigns the third through the fifth calendar day of the term. - 50 percent waiver/refund of tuition and technology fee if a student drops or resigns the sixth through the twenty-first calendar day of the term.